 In the film's final act, Tarantino tries to pass off one inaccuracy so blatant, so distracting, so obviously fake that it threatens to bend the line between fact and fiction to its breaking point—and yes, we're talking about Brad Pitt smoking acid.

 Because, come on—an LSD-dipped cigarette?
 It's possible for Pitt's character, Cliff Booth, to get high from touching the cigarette and absorbing the acid through his skin, but since we see him handle the cigarette repeatedly in previous scenes without tripping, that doesn't seem to be the case.
 As far as the movie is concerned, it is the act of sparking up and smoking the laced cigarette that gets Cliff high.
-It's only after he smokes the whole thing while on his walk with his dog, Brandy, that he starts to experience the drug's effects, seeing tracers while he's trying to open a can of dog food and feeling his, uh, train leave the station.
+It's only after he smokes the whole thing while on his walk with his dog, Brandy, that he starts to feel the drug's effects, seeing tracers while he's trying to open a can of dog food and making his, uh, train leave the station or whatever.

 But you can't smoke LSD.